 The venue has good access for all it’s visitors and disabled parking is available closer to the entrance to the Theatre, the route to the auditorium is mainly paved, without steps, and Assistance Dogs are permitted into the Theatre Auditorium.

 All visitors should be aware that it is an open-air venue situated in a Grade 1 listed Garden, so certain restrictions may exist.
-For individual requirements please contact the Theatre Box Office on 01732 866 114 or email [email protected]
+For individual requirements please contact the Theatre Box Office on 01732 866 114 between 10-2 or more information is also available on their website

 Hever Theatre is an open air venue and warm clothing is advised.